 Other New Zealand events in Israel

-- Wreathlaying at Ramleh War Cemetery, Ramla, on 2 November 2017 (time to be confirmed).
+- Wreathlaying at Ramleh War Cemetery, Ramla, on 2 November 2017 at 10.30 am.
 The New Zealand Defence Force will conduct a wreathlaying ceremony in honour of those who served in the Battle of Ayun Kara (14 November 1917).
 This ceremony will also feature a special tribute to the soldiers of the Rarotongan Company buried in this cemetery.
 This service is open to all wishing to attend and no registration is necessary.

-- Wreathlaying at Jerusalem War Cemetery, Mount Scopus, Jerusalem, on 2 November 2017 (time to be confirmed).
+- Wreathlaying at Jerusalem War Cemetery, Mount Scopus, Jerusalem, on 2 November 2017 at 2 pm.
 The New Zealand Defence will conduct a wreathlaying ceremony in honour of the 34 soldiers buried in the cemetery and the 87 listed on the Memorial with no known grave.
 Central to this service will be the Memorial Chapel with its interior forming a tribute to the New Zealand Expeditionary Force who served in the Sinai-Palestine campaign.
 This service is open to all wishing to attend and no registration is necessary.

 Frequently Asked Questions

 Visitors travelling on Australian and New Zealand passports do not need a visa to enter Israel.
 Visitors travelling on other passports should check with their relevant authority as to whether they require a visa.